0xCB-dev/docs.keeb.supply/content/dasbob/packing-list/index.md

 ## Case

-These components are only included, if you buy the case together with the kit.
+These components are only included if you buy the case.
 | Image | Description | Quantity |
 | ----------- | ------------------------------------------- | -------- |
 | |